Grease (lubricant): Water-soluble grease analogs

-In some cases, the lubrication and high viscosity of a grease are desired in situations where non-toxic, non-oil based materials are required.
+In some cases, the lubrication and high viscosity of a grease are desired in situations where non-toxic, non–oil-based materials are required.
 Carboxymethyl cellulose, or CMC, is one popular material used to create a water-based analog of greases.
 CMC serves to both thicken the solution and add a lubricating effect, and often silicone-based lubricants are added for additional lubrication.
 The most familiar example of this type of lubricant, used as a surgical and personal lubricant, is K-Y Jelly.

 Cork grease

 Cork grease is a lubricant used to lubricate cork, for example in musical wind instruments.
-It is usually applied using small lip-balm/lip-stick like applicators.
+It is usually applied using small applicators like those for lip balm or lipstick.

+Axle grease

+Published literature on axle grease is sparse.
+One of the rare electronically accessible sources describes the preparation of axle grease by first producing a calcium soap by heating a mixture of "rosin oil" with slaked lime.
+The resulting thick paste is diluted with additional rosin oil.
+The author disparages the further addition of talc as a thickener.

+Red rubber grease

+Special greases are required for lubricating rubber, so that the lubricating oil does not cause the grease to expand and crack.
+Vegetable-based oils and special thickeners such as clay are used.
+The red colour is traditional but not inherent and is simply a dye added to help identification.